kabaothao/README-Generator/README.md

   ## Installation
   These dependencies must be installed for this application to work properly: npm i
   ## Usage
-  To access to third-party APIs and functionality.To incorporate third-party APIs and local storage.
+  The purpose of this project is to use two server-size APIs and demonstrate client-side storage to store presistent data.

   ## License
   ![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)